Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/ingress-to-gateway-migration.md

 > [Annotation description](/kubernetes-ingress-controller/latest/reference/annotations/#kubernetesioingressclass)

-If configured on an Ingress resource, this value will be used as the `gatewayClassName` set on the corresponding generated Gateway.
+If configured on an Ingress resource, this value is used as the `gatewayClassName` set on the corresponding generated Gateway.

 ### konghq.com/methods